jitsi/lib-jitsi-meet/doc/API.md

         8. enableStatsID - enables sending callStatsUsername as stats-id in presence, jicofo and videobridge will use it as endpointID to report stats
         9. enableDisplayNameInStats - enables sending the users display name, if set, to callstats as alias of the endpointID stats
         10. startSilent - enables silent mode, will mark audio as inactive will not send/receive audio
+        11. confID - Used for statistics to identify conference, if tenants are supported will contain tenant and the non lower case variant for the room name.

         **NOTE: if 4 and 5 are set the library is going to send events to callstats.
 Otherwise the callstats integration will be disabled.**